rachelquan/rachelquan/README.md

-i'm a vscode girl. and i oop
+i'm a vscode girl. and i OOP.